 Jingle Bells is a must know, especially if you’re going to a few parties.
 Get this tune together and you’ll have the whole room singing along with you!
 Festive cheer – Nice!

 This arrangement is pretty involved and you might need to spend some time working on it to get it singing.
 Watch out for the jumps in position, leading notes and remember to pause at the end of bar 8 for dramatic effect!

 We Wish You A Merry Christmas

-We Wish You A Merry Christmas is also in 3 and a is fairly simplistic solo guitar arrangement.
-Watch out for the large jumps – which you could move to make the transitions easier.
+We Wish You A Merry Christmas is also in 3 and a is fairly simplistic solo guitar Christmas song.
+However, do watch out for the large jumps – which you could move to make the transitions easier.

 So I hope you enjoy these solo guitar Christmas songs.
 If you did, please let me know or send me a video!
 Sharing is also a superb way for you to spread the Christmas love!